tombenke/giri-services/README.md

     2019-05-17T06:22:07.688Z [giri-services@3.2.0] info: App runs the jobs...
 ```

-THe application starts and subsribes to NATS topic.
+The application starts and subsribes to NATS topic.
 When incoming requests will be forwarded through these topics, the services will respond.

 ## Get Help

-To learn more about the tool visit the [homepage](http://tombenke.github.io/giri-services/).
+TODO: Write and publish the service docs

 [npm-badge]: https://badge.fury.io/js/giri-services.svg